| EXTRACT FROM: BORN WITH A TARTAN SPOON

 believing these creation myths.
 Our family doctor, with cold hands

+and warm smile, colluded.
 'Scots have green blood,' Dr Chapman teased.
 'You've green blood

 in your veins.'
 At five years old I caught some infection and had